Canadian Pacific Railway: Canadian Pacific Radio

-Steamships
+Canadian Pacific Steamships

 Steamships played an important part in the history of CP from the very earliest days.
 During construction of the line in British Columbia even before the private CPR took over from the government contractor, ships were used to bring supplies to the construction sites.
 Similarly, to reach the isolated area of Superior in northern Ontario ships were used to bring in supplies to the construction work.
 While this work was going on there was already regular passenger service to the West.
 Trains operated from Toronto to Owen Sound where CPR steamships connected to Fort William where trains once again operated to reach Winnipeg.
 Before the CPR was completed the only way to reach the West was through the United States via St. Paul and Winnipeg.
 This Great Lakes steam ship service continued as an alternative route for many years and was always operated by the railway.
 Canadian Pacific passenger service on the lakes ended in 1965.

-In 1884, CPR began purchasing sailing ships as part of a railway supply service on the Great Lakes.
+In 1883, CPR began purchasing sailing ships as part of a railway supply service on the Great Lakes.
 Over time, CPR became a railway company with widely organized water transportation auxiliaries including the Great Lakes service, the trans-Pacific service, the Pacific coastal service, the British Columbia lake and river service, the trans-Atlantic service and the Bay of Fundy Ferry service.
 In the 20th century, the company evolved into an intercontinental railway which operated two transoceanic services which connected Canada with Europe and with Asia.
 The range of CPR services were aspects of an integrated plan.

 Once the railway was completed to British Columbia, the CPR chartered and soon bought their own passenger steamships as a link to the Orient.
 These sleek steamships were of the latest design and christened with "Empress" names (e. g., RMS Empress of Britain, Empress of Canada, Empress of Australia, and so forth).
 Travel to and from the Orient and cargo, especially imported tea and silk, were an important source of revenue, aided by Royal Mail contracts.
 This was an important part of the All-Red Route linking the various parts of the British Empire.